 Florida's 17th Judicial Circuit (Broward Country) uses guardianship reporting software that includes the following "smart forms", which can be e-filed:

 - Application for appointment as guardian

 - Disclosure statement

-- Employee statement with a fiduciary obligation to a ward
+- Employee statement with a fiduciary obligation to a person under guardianship

 - Annual guardianship investigation checklist – non-professional